thecml/pytorch-lmdb/README.md

 # pytorch-lmdb
 Forked from https://github.com/Lyken17/Efficient-PyTorch/ and simplified.
-Fixed quite a few warnings and made it easier to use via commandline.
+Fixed quite a few warnings and made it easier to use via command line.
 Tested on both Windows and Linux systems using Python 3.8.

 # Speed overview
 Trained on the Cats versus Dogs dataset avaliable on [Kaggle](https://www.kaggle.com/c/dogs-vs-cats/data).
 Results compare the torch.ImageFolder and our lmdb implementation.
 These are the results using a local SSD: